Howland Literary is located at 115 West 29th Street, 3rd Floor, New York, NY 10001.

 Before pivoting into publishing, Cassie Mannes Murray was a high school teacher for six years and ran an infamous book blog known as Books & Bowel Movements where she worked with many brands, including several publishing houses and indie presses.

 She holds a B.A. in English and Creative Writing from North Carolina State University, and is working on her MFA at UNCW in creative nonfiction.
-She has designed for Ecotone and Lookout Books, been supported by the Sarah Morton Fellowship and Kenyon Writers Workshop, as well as Raleigh Review, where she is the Book Review Editor, Social Media Coordinator and Accountant.
-She is working on a lyric essay collection about the strange and odd particularities of the south, pertaining to women, and her work is forthcoming in Passages North, The Rumpus, and HobartPulp.
+She currently does design for Ecotone and Lookout Books, and her writing has been supported by the Shannon Morton Fellowship and Kenyon Writers Workshop.
+At Raleigh Review, she is the Book Review Editor, Social Media Coordinator, and Accountant.
+She is working on a lyric essay collection about the strange and odd particularities of the south, pertaining to women, and her work can be found in Passages North, The Rumpus, and HobartPulp.
 Her website with her work and portfolio can be found here.

 For non-submission inquiries, she can be reached at email@example.com